bergmanlab/TELR/docs/01_Installation.md

 ```
 conda activate TELR
 ```
-NOTE: Sometimes activating conda environments does not work via conda activate myenv when run through a script submitted to a queueing system, this can be fixed by activating the environment in the script as shown below.
+NOTE: Sometimes activating conda environments does not work via conda activate env when run through a script submitted to a queueing system, this can be fixed by activating the environment in the script as shown below.
 ```
 CONDA_BASE=$(conda info --base)
 source ${CONDA_BASE}/etc/profile.d/conda.sh
-conda activate TELR_env
+conda activate TELR
 ```
 For more on Conda: see the [Conda User Guide](https://docs.conda.io/projects/conda/en/latest/index.html).

 ## Run TELR on test dataset
-A test dataset is provided in the `test/` directory, you can test whether your TELR installation is successful by running TELR on this dataset, which should take less than one minute to finish on a single thread machine.
+A test dataset is provided in the `test/` directory, you can test whether your TELR installation is successful by cloning TELR repository and running TELR on the test dataset within local TELR repository.
+The test run should generally take less than one minute to finish.
 ```
+git clone git@github.com:bergmanlab/TELR.git
+cd TELR/test
 conda activate TELR
-cd test
 telr -o test_output -i reads.fasta -r ref_38kb.fasta -l library.fasta
 ```